Scottish Widows Contractor Mortgages - Help and FAQs

 Here at LENDERmonitor we receive regular similar questions from visitors enquiring about whether Scottish Widows offer contractor mortgages.
 We collated some of the more common contractor mortgage questions but if you have any specific questions about Scottish Widows and contractor mortgages please complete our enquiry form and we see if we can arrange for an expert to contact you directly.

 I am seeking some mortgage advice.
-I am currently a finacial contractor, One year into a three year contract. the chances of me being moved onto an employed basis are slim.
-So I suppose my query is, will Scottish Widows even consider me for a mortgage before then?
+I am currently a finacial contractor, One year into a 2 contract.
+However, I'm unlikely to be moved onto a permanent contract until around May time.
+My question is, will Scottish Widows even consider me for a mortgage before then?
 Is there such thing as a ‘contractor mortgage’?

-I have retained an IFA regarding my remortgage because I have just won a fixed term contract of 3 years (a finacial contractor).
-My contract begin date last year.
-I am seeking a five year fixed rate mortgage.
-Property value £200,000, I want to borrow 132K.
-I purchased the property four years ago for £157,000 and I currently owe 115k to Scottish Widows
+I have retained an IFA regarding my remortgage because I have just won a fixed term contract of four years (on a grad scheme).
+My contract started date earlier this year.
+I am seeking a 5 year fixed rate deal.
+Property worth 165K, I want to borrow £150,000.
+I bought the property four years ago for £157,000 and I currently owe 115k to Scottish Widows

 Find out how to order your redemption statement request from Scottish Widows